RudyTheDev/SharpVoronoiLib/README.md

 List<VoronoiEdge> edges = plane.Tessellate();
 ```

+(Note that the algorithm will ignore duplicate sites, so check `VoronoiSite.Tesselated` for skipped sites if duplicates are possible in your data.)

-Sites can be quickly randomly-generated:
+Sites can be quickly randomly-generated (this will guarantee no duplicates):

 ```
 VoronoiPlane plane = new VoronoiPlane(0, 0, 600, 600);

-plane.GenerateRandomSites(1000, PointGenerationMethod.Uniform);
+plane.GenerateRandomSites(1000, PointGenerationMethod.Uniform); // also supports .Gaussian

 plane.Tessellate();
 ```